panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 - CFBundleIdentifier -- the unique identifier for your plugin, usually in the form of com.companyname.plugin
 - CFBundleName -- the plugin name
 - CFBundleShortVersionString -- the plugin version

+#### Styling buttons and Controls to match Coda
+Provided with the WebScript plugin API is a stylesheet that plugins may use to style their HTML controls to match the style Coda uses throughout its sidebar.
+For an example of how to use the included stylesheet, check out the `Hello World` plugin above.